 Whether you’ve only heard horror stories of remodeling projects that have gone terribly wrong or you yourself is a survivor of such a project, you can probably appreciate the importance of hiring a right contractor for the job.

 The fact is that there are big differences among painting companies out there.
 Consider some variables that can account for this difference: focus on quality and service, level of experience and expertise, company philosophy, employee and leadership commitment, to name a few.
 A proper set of these variables will make for smoothly running projects and will result in paint jobs that will look great for many years to come.
 Weakness in anyone of the above variables will likely produce an opposite effect. (see Young Couple’s Paint Job Story)

-Finding the right contractor is the most important and perhaps the most difficult part of any remodeling project.
-"Who do I call?" is a question that will likely come up.
-This is a good question indeed!
-Phone books are full of painting companies but perhaps a better question to ask is: “What company has the necessary expertise, and can they be trusted to do a good job on my project?”
+Finding the right contractor is probably the most important, though perhaps most difficult, part of any home remodeling project.
+With the phone book and internet full of company listings, you may be wondering: “Who should I call?”
+This is a good question, but perhaps a better one is: “What company has the right expertise, and can I trust them to do a good job on my project?”